DevToolsConglomerate/xss-scanner/README.md

 A fast, automated API to scan HTML and JavaScript code snippets for potential Cross-Site Scripting (XSS) vulnerabilities.
 Uses heuristic patterns to identify dangerous coding practices.

+## 🔒 Security Enhanced Version

+This is a security-hardened version that addresses critical vulnerabilities and implements industry best practices for web application security.

 ## 🚀 Features

 - **Fast Scanning**: Built with FastAPI for high-performance analysis